-Here's 25 ideas for what your restaurant should be posting on Twitter:
+25 things your restaurant should be posting on Twitter

-New Specials: You're always adding something new to your menu, so show those specials off!
-The thing about specials are that they are not always available, so it's good to share these dishes so your fans put down their phones + make a reservation asap.
+New Specials: You're always adding something new to your menu, so show those specials off.
+Specials are not always available, so share those dishes to encourage fans to put down their phones and make a reservation asap.

 Favorite vendors: You have amazing vendors, from the vegetables to grains, and you are obsessed with them all.
 And guess what, your fans might want to know where you get your fabulous produce or meat from too.
 Tell them!
 And don't forget to tag those vendors in your posts as well.

-Share some history: If you've been open for 20 years or 6 months, your restaurant is certainly different from day one.
-Instead of forgetting about the early days, embrace it + give your followers a peak into the past. #TBT and #FBF are a few hashtags you can utilize when you share old photographs.
+Share some history: If you've been open for 20 years or 6 months, your restaurant has certainly changed from day one.
+Instead of forgetting about the early days, embrace them and give your followers a peak into the past. #TBT and #FBF are a few hashtags you can utilize when you share old photographs.

 Kitchen experiments: Kitchens are places where experiments happen, and your followers aren't just interested in the final dishes that make it to the final menu.
 Share what the kitchen is up to, from exploring new pasta shapes to trying out a new gelato flavor.